yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/back-up-restore-universes/back-up-universe-data.md

 A backup set consists of a successful full backup, and (if incremental backups were taken) one or more consecutive successful incremental backups.
 The backup set can be used to restore a database at the point in time of the full and/or incremental backup, as long as the chain of good incremental backups is unbroken.
 Use the creation time to identify increments that occurred after a full backup.

-Although you can move a backup from its location, for a successful restore, none of the sub-components and folder names can be modified (from the universe UUID folder on down).
+Although you can move a backup from its location, for a successful restore, only the bucket can be changed, and none of the sub-components and folder names can be modified (from the sub-directories on down).

 When YBA writes a backup, the last step after all parallel tasks complete is to write a "success" file to the backup folder.
 The presence of this file is verification of a good backup.
 Any full or incremental backup that does not include a success file should not be assumed to be good, and you should use an older backup for restore instead.